TickTeam/guide-tt/android_app/10_how_to_upload_attachment.md

 1. Open TickTick on your Android device, and enter a task.

-2. Tap the option menu in the upper-right corner, then tap “Attachment”.
+2. Tap the option menu in the upper-right corner, then tap "Attachment".

 You can add images, audios, videos or other regular files to a task.
 If the task is stored in a shared list, all members of the list can view and save any such files attached thereto.